bhandarijyoti12/Content-Moderator/README.md

 ### 8.Presentation file for this project has been added as AI- Content_Moderation_Presentation.pptx.
 Please have a look at it for more details.

+### 9. Future Enhancement :
+    We tried to used the neural network to train our model but it was taking very long time to train the data.
+We could used neural network for the better results.